You are looking at a preview of what’s in the timed Michigan ORV Ed Course.

 Feel free to look around, but you’ll need to register to begin progress toward getting your Off Road Vehicle Safety Certificate.

 The DNR issues licenses for all ORVs on an annual basis.
 The annual fee for an ORV license is $26.25.

-Licenses are valid from April 1 through March 31 of the following year, regardless of the date of purchase.
+Licenses and permits are valid from April 1 through March 31 of the following year, regardless of the date of purchase.

 Vehicles that are licensed under the Motor Vehicle Code as “street vehicles” require an ORV license only when they are being used as an ORV.
 A street-licensed ORV does not need an ORV license to use forest roads, but it will need an ORV license and an ORV trail permit if it is used on designated trails or in areas designated for cross-country use.

 An ORV license is not required for street-licensed vehicles when used where a conventional two-wheel-drive vehicle can operate, including on the frozen surface of public waters or on designated ORV routes.
 If you must use four-wheel drive to operate on a designated ORV route, the vehicle is being used as an ORV and must have an ORV license and an ORV trail permit.